Yo-of/Snooke/README.md

 ![alt text](Snooke.png)

-An new version of snake with some effect and obstacle
+A new version of snake with some effect and obstacle

 ## The effects :